Data Center Cooling Maintenance

 The increase in electrical energy takes place in the compressor.
 Scale deposits increase the resistance to heat transfer, and in the condenser higher refrigerant gas temperatures will result.
 Higher refrigerant gas temperatures mean higher gas pressures, which require greater energy to compress the refrigerant.
 Therefore, there is an increase in electrical power to operate the compressor.
 Data centers already use an enormous amount of energy, preventative maintenance on equipment such as chillers will greatly reduce the amount of energy required to operate a chiller’s compressor due to the removal of scale on the water side of the chiller tubes.

-To minimize such potential energy losses requires an ongoing, daily monitoring of KW consumed per ton of refrigerant/air conditioning being generated.
+Minimizing such potential energy losses requires ongoing, daily monitoring of KW consumed per ton of refrigerant/air conditioning being generated.
 The purpose is to recognize inefficient operation and determine where the problem is and fix it.
 Each day of inefficient operation means excess energy expenditures.
-Fortunately, RYDLYME dissolves the toughest water-formed deposits from virtually any type of water heated, cooled or operated equipment.
+Fortunately, RYDLYME dissolves the toughest water-formed deposits from virtually any type of water-heated, cooled, or operated equipment.

 - Dissolves 2.2 lbs of scale per gallon of RYDLYME